 Working adults in Minnesota looking to take a standalone class or earn a degree can do so through the continuing education division at two of the state's major universities.
 Between these two institutions, students can pursue undergraduate or graduate degrees or certificates designed to provide training in a wide range of subject areas.
 These areas include technology, business, management, psychology and human services.
 Many programs have flexible schedules that include day, evening, weekend and online classes.

-Take a look at the table below to view basic facts about two universities offering continuing education programs, then continue reading to learn more details.
+Take a look at the table below to view basic facts about three universities offering continuing education programs, then continue reading to learn more details.

 Schools At a Glance